singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

 ![clientidnsecret.png](/uploads/clientidnsecret.png)

 What you need to take note of here, is the **Client ID** and the **Client Secret** in the upper right corner.
-You will need to provide both in the next step.
+You will need to provide both in the next step!

 #### 8. Setup GitHub API Access.
 Return to Netlify and the site you just build and in the control panel select the **Access panel**.